College of Business Administration

 The College of Education offers opportunities for study, professional growth, research, collaboration, and community service.
 The College is comprised of five academic units: Curriculum and Instruction; Educational Leadership and Counseling; Language, Literacy, and Special Populations; and Library Science.
 Teacher Certification is also under the administrative purview of the College of Education.

 The College of Fine Arts & Mass Communication combines five outstanding departments: the Departments of Art, Dance, Mass Communication, Theatre & Musical Theatre, and School of Music into one dynamic college that seeks to inspire, educate, and graduate creative artists and media professionals.

 College of Health Sciences

-The College of Health Sciences consists of the School of Nursing, the Department of Health and Kinesiology, and the Office of Medical and Allied programs.
+The College of Health Sciences consists of the departments of Family & Consumer Sciences, Population Health, Kinesiology, Nursing and Pre-Nursing.
 The College collaborates with community and global partners to provide education for diverse populations; advance knowledge and evidence-based practice through scholarship; and promote stewardship of health and quality of life in Texas, the nation, and the world.